 Statistics on How Employee Engagement Drives Performance

 Above we argue that an engaged employee is not necessarily defined as one who stays late to do extra work.
-However, we can argue that employee engagement is a key component to ongoing productivity and organizational success.
-Especially taking these statistics into account:
+However, employee productivity statistics demonstrate that employee engagement is a key component to ongoing productivity and organizational success.
+For example:

 - 72% of executives strongly agree that highly engaged employees create happy customers.

 - When they compared organizations with high employee engagement to ones with low engagement, Gallup found high employee engagement drives customer engagement.
 The difference is a 10% higher customer loyalty score.